 Organization: American Association of People with Disabilities, U.S. International Council on Disabilities, The Washington Center

-In 2002, MEAF provided a grant to the American Association of People with Disabilities to place two outstanding college students with disabilities in internships on Capitol Hill.
-Originally dubbed the MEAF-AAPD Congressional Internship Program, the program has grown and evolved over the past decade into the AAPD Summer Internships Program, placing 30 college students with disabilities from across the country in Congressional Offices, Federal Agencies, nonprofits and corporations each summer.
+In 2002, MEAF provided a grant to the American Association of People with Disabilities (AAPD) to place two outstanding college students with disabilities in internships on Capitol Hill.
+Originally dubbed the MEAF-AAPD Congressional Internship Program, the program has grown and evolved over the past decade into the AAPD Summer Internships Program, placing college students with disabilities from across the country in Congressional Offices, Federal Agencies, nonprofits and corporations each summer.
+MEAF's most recent grant to AAPD is to help AAPD bring the success of the Federal Summer Internship Program to the State level.
+AAPD is replicating the program in Atlanta, GA in the summer of 2018.

-Over the years, Microsoft, Walmart, The HSC Foundation and other funders have joined with MEAF in supporting this premier internship program providing career development experiences for nearly 200 up and coming young leaders.
+Over the years, Microsoft, Walmart, The HSC Foundation, Coca-Cola Foundation, AT&T, Arconic Foundation, Google, Centene Corporation, Aid Association for the Blind of the District of Columbia and other funders have joined with MEAF in supporting this premier internship program providing career development experiences for nearly 200 up and coming young leaders.

 In 2013, with MEAF's support, the U.S. International Council on Disability replicated the Summer Internship Program model to place students with disabilities in foreign affairs organizations helping to broaden participation in this field.